Potatoes For Babies: Right Age, Health Benefits And Recipes

 When To Give Potatoes To Babies?

-Infants can eat well-cooked potatoes from six to seven months of age (2) (3).
+Infants can eat well-cooked potatoes from six to seven months of age when they start eating solid food (2) (3).
+In fact, it can be one of the weaning foods for babies.
 When introducing solids, you can feed steamed or boiled potatoes as a puree or mash to let your baby adjust to its taste and digestibility.
 As the baby grows older, you can mix mashed or pureed potatoes with other pureed veggies and fruits.

 Babies older than nine months can consume baked, roasted, or grilled potatoes as finger food.
 If you intend to feed potato chips, wedges, or other potato snacks to your toddler, then cut them into thin and small chunks to avoid choking (4).